DanielHare4/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

+## Trello

+The app links to a Trello workspace, to get this running you'll need to :
+- Create a Trello account https://trello.com/signup
+- Create an API Key for Trello
+-- To do this you’ll first need to create a Trello Power Up (https://trello.com/power-ups/admin) -- After creating a Trello Power Up you’ll be given the option to generate a new API key
+- Create a API Token for Trello.
+- Add the key and toekn to your .env file
+- Add the id's for your board and lists ('To Do' and 'Done')

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: